Nico-Curti/PhDthesis/docs/md/Chapter2/SuperResolution/Resampling.md

   \right.
 $$

-where `x` identify each pixel below the filter.
+where `x` identifies each pixel below the filter.
 Commonly values used for the filter parameters are `B=0` and `C=0.75` (used by `OpenCV` library) or `B=0` and `C=0.5` used by `Matlab`[^3].
 Despite this function was also implemented in the most common library in `Python` we provide an efficient multi-threading implementation in the `Byron` library.